-This edition was published by Grand Central Publishing on September 28, 1996 in hardcover and has 432 pages.
+This thriller is a hardcover edition that was published by Grand Central Publishing on September 28, 1996 and has 432 pages.

 For some reason, Amazon refused to post this review, and I can’t see why.
 If anyone can figure it out, let me know.